CarlosMoises20/IDS-software/README.md

 choco install sbt
 ```

-Then, to avoid conflicts, you can uninstall this python virtual environment.
+Then, if you installed this on the same machine than your other Python installation, to avoid conflicts, you can uninstall this python virtual environment.

 ### To install Apache Kafka

 You must install Scala first (version 2.12) as previously indicated.
-Then, ensure Java JDK 11 is properly installed on yout local machine, since its also a pre-requisite to install Apache Kafka (whether on Windows, Mac or Linux), and its installation instructions are above in this file.
+Then, ensure Java JDK 11 is properly installed on your local machine, since it's also required to install Apache Kafka (whether on Windows, Mac or Linux), and its installation instructions are above in this file.

 Then go to the link https://kafka.apache.org/downloads and install the Kafka latest version on your local machine.
 Use the binary version and choose the latest version that has support for Scala 2.12, and then after downloading it, check its integrity by verifying if its ASC or SHA512 signature matches the one indicated on the site and unzip the file.
-One of the solutions to unzip the .tgz file is to execute the following command (example for Kafka version 3.9.1):
+One of the solutions to unzip the .tgz file is to execute the following command (example for Kafka version 3.9.1).
+For example, on Linux, you can run this command below:

 ```
-tar -xvzf kafka_2.12-3.9.1.tgz
+tar -xzf kafka_2.12-3.9.1.tgz
 ```

 Also make sure to properly define the environment variable to point it to the Kafka installation directory (KAFKA_HOME).

-If you install Kafka on Windows, you will have to previously install WSL2 on your machine.
+Remember that if you install Kafka on Windows, you will have to previously install WSL2 on your machine.

 After installing Kafka, you will want to start Apache KRaft, which removes Kafka dependency from Zookeeper, simplifying Kafka architecture.
 To do so, whether on Windows (10 or above), Mac or Linux, you will have to perform the following steps: